Macedonia naming dispute: Ethnic Macedonian minority in Greece

 A political party promoting this line and claiming rights of what they describe as the "Macedonian minority in Greece"—the Rainbow (Виножито)—was founded in September 1998; it received 2,955 votes in the region of Macedonia in the 2004 elections.
 However the party has had cases of having its offices ransacked, members being arrested for using bilingual signs written in both Macedonian and Greek and facing violations from the Greek government as ruled by the European Convention on Human Rights.

 Albanian position

-The Albanian minority in North Macedonia does not view the name issue as an important problem.
+The Albanian minority in North Macedonia did not view the name issue as an important problem.
 In the early 1990s Albanians of the Macedonian republic and wider region strongly opposed the suggestion of "Slavomacedonia" by the Greek side to name the country.
 For the Albanian community the name "Republic of Macedonia" was interpreted in territorial terms and not as having any particular Slavic associations.
 As such the Albanian minority held no objections toward references by Macedonian authorities to antiquity and only disagree to usage of Slavic symbols as Macedonia is perceived by them as being historically multiethnic.
-Albanians have insisted that any new name would have to be ethnically neutral with proposals from them being "Vardar Republic", "Central Balkan Republic" and the classical name Dardania.
-Prior consultation on the name issue process has been requested by Albanians.
+Albanians insisted that any new name would have to be ethnically neutral with proposals from them being "Vardar Republic", "Central Balkan Republic" and the classical name Dardania.
+Prior consultation on the name issue process was requested by Albanians.

+Australian position

+Victorian position

+In the mid-1990s, then-Premier Jeff Kennett backed the Greek position over the Macedonian question in his attempts to shore up local electoral support.
+Kennett's stance gained him supporters from the Melburnian Greek community, whereas he was referred to as "Kennettopoulos" by the Macedonian community.

+At Kennett's insistence, his state government in 1994 issued its own directive that all its departments refer to the language as "Macedonian (Slavonic)" and to Macedonians as "Slav Macedonians".
+Reasons given for the decision were "to avoid confusion", be consistent with federal naming protocols toward Macedonians and repair relations between Macedonian and Greek communities.
+It was accepted that it would not impact the way Macedonians self-identified themselves.
+The decision upset Macedonians, as they had to use the terms in deliberations with the government or its institutions related to education and public broadcasting.
+The Macedonian community challenged the decision on the basis of the Race Discrimination Act.
+After years of litigation at the Australian Human Rights and Equal Opportunity Commission (HREOC), the Federal Court and High Court, previous judicial rulings were upheld that found Kennett's directive unlawful as it caused discrimination based on ethnic background and was struck down from usage in 2000.